jet/equinox/README.md

 ## Access Strategies

-An Access Strategy in Equinox defines any optimizations regarding how one arrives at a State of an Aggregate based on the Events stored in a Stream in an Event Store.
+An Access Strategy defines any optimizations regarding how one arrives at a State of an Aggregate based on the Events stored in a Stream in a Store.

-The specifics of an Access Strategy depend on what makes sense for a specific Store, i.e. `Equinox.Cosmos` necessarily has a significantly different set than `Equinox.EventStore` even if there is an intersection.
+The specifics of an Access Strategy depend on what makes sense for a given Store, i.e. `Equinox.Cosmos` necessarily has a significantly different set of strategies than `Equinox.EventStore` (although there is an intersection).

 Access Strategies only affect performance; you should still be able to infer the state of the aggregate based on the `fold` of all the `events` ever written on top of an `initial` state

-Note its not important to select a strategy until you've actually actually modelled your aggregate, see [what if I change my access strategy](#changing-access-strategy)
+NOTE: its not important to select a strategy until you've actually actually modelled your aggregate, see [what if I change my access strategy](#changing-access-strategy)

 ### `Equinox.Cosmos.AccessStrategy`

 TL;DR `Equinox.Cosmos`: (see also: [the storage model](DOCUMENTATION.md#Cosmos-Storage-Model) for a deep dive, and [glossary, below the table](#access-strategy-glossary) for definition of terms)
 - keeps all the events for a stream in a single single [CosmosDB _logical partition_](https://docs.microsoft.com/en-gb/azure/cosmos-db/partition-data)
-- always has a special 'index' document (we term it the `Tip` document), per logical partition/stream that is accessible via an efficient _point read_
+- always has a special 'index' document (we term it the `Tip` document), per logical partition/stream that is accessible via an efficient _point read_ (it always has a CosmosDB `id` value of `"-1"`)
+- Events are stored in immutable documents in the logical partition, the `Tip` document is the only document that's ever updated.
 - all writes touch the `Tip`, so we have a natural way to invalidate any cached State for a given Stream - we retain the `_etag` of the `Tip` document, and updates (or consistent reads) are contingent on it not having changed
 - Concurrency control of updates is by virtue of the fact that every update to the `Tip` touches the document _and thus alters (invalidates) the `_etag` value_.
-We thus don't rely on uniqueness constraints blocking inserts of documents with Events and/or having to add a new Event every time we are updating something.
-(This fact is critical for the `RollingState` and `Custom` strategies).
+This means we don't rely on uniqueness constraints blocking inserts of Event documents and/or having to add a new Event every time we are updating something.
+(This fact is crucial for the `RollingState` and `Custom` strategies).
 - The `Tip` document, (and the fact we hold its `_etag` in our cache alongside the State we have derived from the Events), is at the heart of why consistent reads are guaranteed to be efficient (Equinox does the read of the `Tip` document contingent on the `_etag` not having changed; a read of any size costs only 1 RU if the result is `304 NOT Modified`)
 - Specific Access Strategies:
   - define what we put in the `Tip`